-In FY 2022/2023, whose results we submit for your approval, the company operated within a significantly weaker macroeconomic and segment environment, following the major geopolitical crisis.
-Spiralling inflation, together with the central banks' raising of interest rates, has inevitably dampened spending propensity due to reduced consumer purchasing power, which has particularly impacted durable goods purchases.
-The consumer technology market has contracted after posting record numbers in the previous fiscal year.
-In addition, the high levels of inflation, with rising energy costs (among others), has impacted the company's margins.
-In this environment, Unieuro reacted quickly by maintaining its commitment to executing its omnichannel strategy and once again confirmed its market leadership.
-Despite these factors, the results achieved allow us to continue to remunerate you the Shareholders in accordance with our dividend policy.
 In the year under review, further confirming the Group's commitment to sustainable development and the increasing integration of ESG factors into business activities, the Board of Directors approved the Company's first Sustainability Plan, which sets out projects, goals and targets for the 2022-2026 four-year period.
-Governance, which was already well-structured, was further strengthened through an increased number of Directors on the internal Sustainability Committee.
+Governance, which was already well-structured, was further strengthened through an increased number of Directors on the internal Sustainability Committee, after the new Board of Directors took office.